pieroproietti/penguins-eggs/README.md

 ```sudo npm i penguins-egg -g```

 ```sudo eggs```

-Due a problem in a node package, can be necessary to breack the installation [Ctrl-C] and restart.
+Attention: Due a problem in a node package, can be necessary to break the installation [Ctrl-C] and restart it.

 ## Packages
 You can download the package in format .deb.
 (Not ready yet)